rackerlabs/support-how-to/content/how-to/cloud-servers/manually-granting-rdp-access-to-an-active-directory-user/index.md

 product_url: cloud-servers
 ---

 This article explains how to give Remote Desktop Protocol (RDP) access to an Active Directory (AD) user on a domain server.

-If a AD domain user is unable to login to a server, you can follow the same steps to verify RDP permissions.
-Administrator rights are necessary to make any changes.
+If a AD-domain user cannot log in to a server, you can follow the same steps to verify RDP permissions.
+You need administrator rights to make any changes.

 1. Log in to the server.

-2. Right-click the Windows icon and select **System**.
+2. Right-click the Windows&reg; icon and select **System**.

 3. Select the remote settings depending on your Windows version: